-Keep reading to find out more about why it is vital to calculate the due date for your baby in order to best prepare yourself for their arrival.
+Keep reading to find out more about why it is vital to calculate the due date for your baby to best prepare yourself for their arrival.

-Once you receive confirmation that you’re pregnant, and you’ve overcome the initial shock and excitement, it’s time to get down to business.
-That usually means planning whatever you need to do for your health, your baby’s health, your finances and your living arrangements before the arrival of your bundle of joy.
+Once you receive confirmation that you’re pregnant and you’ve overcome the initial shock and excitement, it’s time to get down to business.
+That usually means planning whatever you need to do for your health, your baby’s health, your finances and living arrangements before your bundle of joy arrive.

 Calculating the date that your baby is due allows you to plan accordingly and gives you an estimate of the time you have to get everything done.
 In the beginning, you’ll need to find a gynaecologist and midwife that you trust and who work for you in terms of timetables and distance from where you live.
-By having a better idea of your due date from the start, this allows you to know when it is time to visit the doctor for your first ultrasound, which should be around week ten.
+Having a better idea of your due date from the start lets you know when to visit the doctor for your first ultrasound, whether this is through the Pregnancy Ultrasound Services in Bloomsburg, or a location closer to you, which should be around week ten.

-Pregnancy can be a stressful time and even a confusing one, especially for first-time parents who do not know what to expect or when to plan for things.
+Pregnancy can be stressful and even confusing, especially for first-time parents who do not know what to expect or when to plan for things.
 Once you’ve calculated the due date, you’ll be able to set dates for the right pregnancy-related tests to be carried out.

-From around four months into your pregnancy, you should be looking into childbirth and labouring classes.
-Many courses offer classes of six to twelve weeks so this gives you just enough time to complete them before coming into what is known as full-term around thirty-nine weeks with a few weeks margin in case you go into labour early.
+You should look into childbirth and labouring classes from around four months into your pregnancy.
+Many courses offer classes of six to twelve weeks, so this gives you just enough time to complete them before coming into what is known as full-term, around thirty-nine weeks, with a few weeks’ margins in case you go into labour early.

 Around this time is a good moment to discuss maternity leave with your workplace and inform yourself about your rights when you become a parent.

-From here you can start deciding on a birth plan including information like who you want to be present at the birth, how you wish the experience to be, and whether you would like to be given pain medication or have a completely natural birth.
-If you don’t already have a support network in place to help when the baby comes, now os a good time to look into this.
+From here, you can start deciding on a birth plan, including information like who you want to be present at the birth, how you wish the experience, and whether you would like to be given pain medication or have a completely natural birth.
+If you don’t already have a support network to help when the baby comes, now is a good time to look into this.

-Last-minute, important things to remember include preparing your hospital bag and for first-time parents, looking into infant care.
-Don’t forget that if you have your own car to get home from the hospital, you’ll need to install a baby seat that meets safety standards.
+Last-minute, important things to remember include preparing your hospital bag and first-time parents looking into infant care.
+Don’t forget that if you have your car to get home from the hospital, you’ll need to install a baby seat that meets safety standards.